thesoul214/typescript-cheatsheet/README.md

   let myUrl = URL.parse("http://www.typescriptlang.org");
 ```

-Sounds a bit complicated but it's actually really easy to import a third library.
+Sounds a bit complicated but it"s actually really easy to import a third library.

 [⬆️ Back to top](#table-of-contents)<br>